Joe Walsh: 1968–1971: James Gang

 They released their debut album, Yer' Album, in 1969.
 In November 1969, bassist Tom Kriss decided he was no longer into the music and left to be replaced by Dale Peters, who was brought in from a group called the Case of E.T.
 Hooley.
+In an interview, Jim Fox recounted a band meeting where Kriss told Walsh and Fox, "I hate this band.
+I hate the music we're making.
+I don't think I can play it anymore."
 The addition of Peters created the most successful incarnation of the James Gang.
 Walsh proved to be the band's star attraction, noted for his innovative rhythm playing and creative guitar riffs.
 In particular he was known for hot-wiring the pickups on his electric guitars to create his trademark "attack" sound.
 The James Gang had several minor hits and became an early album-oriented rock staple for the next two years.
-It was during 1969 that Walsh sold his Les Paul guitar to Jimmy Page.
+It was during 1969 that Walsh sold his Les Paul guitar to Jimmy Page for "about $1,200".
 Later in 1969, the group's record producer, Szymczyk, arranged for the band to appear in the "electric Western" film Zachariah, with two James Gang songs, "Laguna Salada" and "Country Fever", also being used.
 For the recording of these two songs, vocalist Kenny Weiss was brought in to allow Walsh to focus on his guitar playing; he was gone by the time the group arrived in Mexico to shoot their movie scenes.
 "Laguna Salada" and "Country Fever" later reappeared as bonus tracks on the 2000 re-release of The James Gang Greatest Hits.

 Shortly before the release of their second album James Gang Rides Again, they opened a show for the Who in Pittsburgh, Pennsylvania.
 Who guitarist Pete Townshend met with James Gang before they left, impressed enough to invite them on the Who's subsequent European tour.
 When Walsh was asked about it, he said, "Pete's a very melodic player and so am I. He told me that he appreciated my playing.
 I was flattered beyond belief because I didn't think I was that good."

 The James Gang's next two albums, James Gang Rides Again (1970) and Thirds (1971), produced such classics as "Funk 49" and "Walk Away".
 The album James Gang Live at Carnegie Hall was Walsh's last album with them, as he became dissatisfied with the band's limitations.

-The two remaining members, Peters and Fox, carried on with lead vocalist Roy Kenner and guitarist Domenic Troiano (both ex-members of the Canadian band Bush) for two albums, Straight Shooter and Passin' Thru, both released in 1972.
+The two remaining members, Peters and Fox, carried on with lead vocalist Roy Kenner and guitarist Domenic Troiano (both ex-members of two Canadian bands, Bush & Mandala, who gained fame with "Love-Itis" a single from the band's only album, 'Soul Crusade') for two albums, Straight Shooter and Passin' Thru, both released in 1972.
 But in recent interviews, Fox stated that things did not work out musically with Troiano as hoped, so Troiano left the band in 1973 and later, in late 1974, joined the Guess Who.
 Guitarist Tommy Bolin was then brought into the band, after being recommended by Walsh.